-5.1.2 Site Customization
+6.1.2 Site Customization

-As an operator, you can change the appearance of the CSC panel by modifying a couple of parameters in the section $www\csc \rightarrow site\confic$ of the config file /etc/ngcp-config/config.yml.
+As an operator, you can change the appearance of the CSC panel by modifying a couple of parameters in the section www\csc $\rightarrow$ site\cont of the config file /etc/ngcp-config/config.yml.
 Modify the site title, your company details and the logo to reflect your use case.

 You can also enable/disable specific languages a user can choose from in the CSC panel.
-Currently, English (en) and Spanish (es) are supported and are activated by default.
+Currently, English (en), French (fr), German (de) and Spanish (es) are supported and English is activated by default.